Sum-of-Squares Relaxations for Information Theory and Variational Inference: Introduction

 For this particular form of moments as non-centered covariance matrices, we first provide in \mysec{exact} a characterization of the tightest such lower bound.
-This formulation involves the maximization on~$\X$ of functions of the form $x \mapsto \varphi(x)^* M \varphi(x)$, where $M \in \mathbb{H}_d$ (the set of Hermitian matrices).
+This formulation involves the maximization over~$\X$ of {quadratic forms in $\varphi$, that is,} functions of the form $x \mapsto \varphi(x)^* M \varphi(x)$, where $M \in \mathbb{H}_d$ {(the set of Hermitian matrices of size $d \times d$)}.

 Our first contribution is to replace the exact maximization of such quadratic forms of $\varphi(x)$ by ``sum-of-squares'' relaxations, that is, relaxations based on semi-definite programming and the representation of non-negative functions as positive-semidefinite quadratic forms in $\varphi(x)$~\cite{lasserre2010moments,parrilo2003semidefinite} (see review in \mysec{sos}).
 This relaxation is developed in \mysec{sos-relax} and allows to bring to bear the well-developed area of sum-of-squares optimization with its computational tools and extensive analyses.
-We also provide in \mysec{qt-relax} a further relaxation which is based on information divergences from quantum information theory (which are reviewed in \mysec{qt-review}).
+We also provide in \mysec{qt-relax} a further relaxation which is based on information divergences from quantum information theory (which are reviewed in \mysec{qit}).

 Note that a related interesting task is to estimate estimation divergences directly from samples~\cite{nguyen2010estimating,rubenstein2019practical}.
 We could use our algorithms with increasingly large feature vectors and use empirical estimates, but a detailed analysis is left for future research.